+Impact of Changes in Valuation Bases of Reserves

-Procedure #9 provides for a review of the Annual Financial Statement to determine whether there has been a change in the valuation basis of the health policies during the year.
-Analysts should consider a review of changes that result in a decrease in health reserves in an amount greater than 5% of capital and surplus.
+Review the Annual Financial Statement to determine whether there has been a change in the valuation basis of the health policies during the year.
+Consider a review of changes that result in a decrease in health reserves in an amount greater than 5% of capital and surplus.

+Procedures

+Review the insurer’s description of the valuation standards used in calculating the additional contract reserves (which is required to be attached to and filed with the Annual Financial Statement) and consider whether the reserve bases, interest rates, and/or methods appear reasonable.

 Additional Analysis and Follow-Up Procedures

-Examination Findings direct analysts to consider a review of the recent examination report, summary review memorandum and communication with the examination staff to identify if any reserving risk issues were discovered during the examination.
+Examination Findings: Consider a review of the recent examination report, summary review memorandum (SRM) and communication with the examination staff to identify if any reserving risk issues were discovered during the examination.
+If outstanding issues are identified, perform follow-up procedures as necessary to address concerns.

-Inquire of the Insurer directs analysts to consider requesting additional information from the insurer if reserving risk concerns exist in a specific area.
-The list provided are examples of types of information or explanations to be obtained that may assist in the analysis of reserving risk for specific topics where concerns have been identified, such as reserve methodologies, assumptions and oversight of reserve setting.

-OWN RISK AND SOLVENCY ASSESSMENT (ORSA) directs analysts to obtain and review the latest ORSA Summary Report for the insurer or insurance group (if available) to assist in identifying, assessing and addressing reserving risks faced by the insurer.
+Own Risk and Solvency Assessment (ORSA): Obtain and review the latest ORSA Summary Report for the insurer or insurance group (if available) to assist in identifying, assessing and addressing reserving risks faced by the insurer.

+Determine if the ORSA Summary Report analysis conducted by the lead state indicated any reserving risks that require further monitoring or follow-up.

+Determine if the ORSA Summary Report analysis conducted by the lead state indicated any mitigating strategies for existing or prospective reserving risks.

-HOLDING COMPANY ANALYSIS directs analysts to obtain and review the holding company analysis work completed by the lead state to assist in identifying, assessing and addressing reserving risks that could impact the insurer.
+Holding Company Analysis: Obtain and review the holding company analysis work completed by the lead state to assist in identifying, assessing and addressing reserving risks that could impact the insurer.

-Example Prospective Risk Considerations

-The table provides analysts with example risk components for use in the Risk Assessment and Insurer Profile Summary branded risk analysis section and a general discription of the risk component.
-Note that the risks listed are only examples and do not represent a complete list of all risks available for the reserving risk category.

-Discussion of Quarterly Procedures
+Determine if the Holding Company analysis conducted by the lead state indicated any reserving risks impacting the insurer that require further monitoring or follow-up.

+Determine if the Holding Company analysis conducted by the lead state indicated any mitigating strategies for existing or prospective reserving risks impacting the insurer.

+Quarterly reserving risk assessment

-The Quarterly Reserving Risk Repository procedures are intended to identify if an understatement in reserves would have a potential impact on the health entity’s solvency and if significant changes in health reserves or health benefits have occurred since the prior year Annual Financial Statement.
+The quarterly reserving risk procedures are intended to identify if an understatement in reserves would have a potential impact on the health entity’s solvency and if significant changes in health reserves or health benefits have occurred since the prior year Annual Financial Statement.

-Procedure #2 assists analysts in determining whether health policies appear to have been adequately reserved.
+Determine whether health policies appear to have been adequately reserved.
 A change in reserves of greater than 10% may indicate reserves should be looked at more closely.
 Actual claim payments and the current reserve for prior periods are reviewed in relationship to the prior year-end reserves to determine if the year-end reserve was adequate in light of subsequent experience.

 Enrollment, premium, and utilization are reviewed to determine if there have been large changes in these key elements.
 Increasing utilization may lead to increasing loss ratios if premiums are not increased adequately.
 Large increasing enrollment may require increasing reserves and large decreases in enrollment may result in increasing loss ratios due to the loss of healthier individuals.
 This particularly happens when there are large rate increases and healthier individuals, families, and groups shop for better rates elsewhere.
 If healthier individuals are leaving, there may be a need for deficiency reserves on medical policies.
 Other types of coverage experience a release of contract reserves when enrollment drops resulting in increasing surplus.